topo-gps/ios-manual/en/maps/changing_map.rst

 Dark map style
 ~~~~~~~~~~~~~~
-You can set the map style in Topo GPS to 'Normal' or 'Dark' in the :ref:`settings <sec-settings>`.
+You can set the map style in Topo GPS to 'Normal' or 'Dark' in the :ref:`settings <ss-settings>`.
 The normal style has light colors.
 An example of the dark map style is shown below:

 .. figure:: ../_static/map_dark.jpg
    :height: 568px